Team-404nFound/LUMI-web/README.md

 - Create a branch off of master and give it a meaningful name (e.g. my-new-feature).
 - Open a pull request on GitHub and describe the feature or fix.

-Thank you for your support!
+Thank you for your support!.